Dumboiroy/tp/docs/UserGuide.md

 > * At least one of the optional fields must be provided.
 > * `NAME` is case-sensitive.
 > * Existing values will be updated to the input values.
-> * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+> * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
-> * You can remove all the person’s tags by typing `t/ ` without specifying any tags after it.
+> * You can remove all the client’s tags by typing `t/ ` without specifying any tags after it.
 > * You can use any combinations of the fields.
 > * You may refer to the above acceptable inputs [here](#command-format).